 While inbound and outbound links refer to backlinks (i.e., hyperlinks), they do not refer to the same type of link.
 The term “inbound links” refers to all backlinks pointing from other websites to your website.
 In contrast, “outbound links” are all hyperlinks pointing from your website to other websites.
 In general, an inbound link for one site is an outbound link for the linking website.

 To determine whether a link is inbound or outbound, you need to consider the link’s point of reference (the direction).
-If you’re looking for inbound links, you’re generally looking for links pointing towards a given website or web page.
+If you’re looking for inbound links, you’re generally looking for links pointing toward a given website or web page.

 Meanwhile, suppose you’re trying to find a website’s outbound links.
 In that case, you’ll look for all hyperlinks pointing outwards from the website in question.